-You must list your potential values in the proper order for your simulations to work.
-List your formal redox potential (Eo') values in decreasing order if reductions occur during the forward sweep.
-Reverse this order if oxidations occur during the forward sweep.
+List your formal redox potential (Eo') values in decreasing order if reductions occur during the forward sweep.2 Reverse this order if oxidations occur during the forward sweep.
 You can then coalesce two adjacent peaks by exchanging their Eo' values.
 Set the Eo' values of unused peaks beyond the switching potential (E2) in the proper order noted above to exclude them from the model.
 Set the starting potential (E1) value greater than the switching potential (E2) if reductions occur during the forward sweep.
 Reverse this order if oxidations occur during the forward sweep.

 Incorporated the Saul’yev RL variant to simulate Fick’s Second Law of Diffusion on 1/8/17.
-This allows the simulation of thin reaction layers.
-For details, see Britz, D. in Digital Simulation in Electrochemistry 3ed ed., Springer: Berlin, 2010.
-Reducing the variable xscale reduces the length of the diffusion grids and places the concentration points closer to the working electrode surface.
+This method can calculate thinner reaction layers than the combined Taylor series that was used previously.3 Reducing the variable xscale reduces the length of the diffusion grids and places the concentration points closer to the working electrode surface.
 However, using diffusion grids that are too short or long will distort your simulations, so adjust this parameter only as needed.

 Several variables from the original spreadsheet were renamed to incorporate new features.
 The following table describes the variables that are used in the newest version of the spreadsheet.